Effective Date: January 1, 2023

 We describe the personal information we have collected from consumers in the twelve (12) months preceding the effective date of this Privacy Statement in the part of our Privacy Statement titled “Collection of Personal Information.”
 The information we have obtained includes the following:

-Identifiers such as a real name, postal address, telephone number, Internet Protocol address, email address, social security number, driver’s license number, or other similar identifiers.
+- Identifiers such as a real name, postal address, telephone number, Internet Protocol address, email address, password, social security number, driver’s license number, or other similar identifiers.

-Inferences drawn from any of the information identified in this subdivision to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes (e.g., we may collect this information in connection with website analytics or job applications).
+- Inferences drawn from any of the information identified in this Additional Notice to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes (e.g., we may collect this information in connection with website analytics or job applications).

 We collect this personal information when you use our Sites.
 For more information, please see “Collection of Personal Information” above.